nodejitsu/handbook/content/a-quickstart/faq.md

 File system on our virtual machines is both readable and writable, but does not persist across deploys.
 Capacity of the file system is 3 GB.

+---

+## I'm getting a HTTP 401 error when using Twitter API.
+How do I fix it?

+This is most likely related to different time zone on our and Twitter's servers.
+To ensure consistency, do `jitsu env set TZ GMT`.
+This will force your application to use GMT timezone.

 [docs]: http://socket.io/#how-to-use
 [meta:title]: <> (FAQ)